slerman12/Builder/UnifiedML/src/ML/README.md

 [See full docs here.]()

-Part of what makes UnifiedML unique is that it's designed to be easy, so that everyone with vision and good understanding can use these tools, not just those with the specialized, often discriminative or barrier-inducing, mindset that some people are not able to acquire even through extremely hard work.
+Part of what makes UnifiedML unique is that it's designed to be easy, so that everyone with vision and good understanding can use these tools, not just those with the specialized, often discriminative or barrier-inducing mindset that some people are not able to acquire even through extremely hard work.

 #